alyjee/alyjee.github.io/_drafts/kafka-a-system-optimized-for-writing.md

 ## Man Behind The Name

 So one might think what's with this name "KAFKA", why the tool is named like this.
-When asked on quora on March 2014, Jay Kreps replied that it's named after a German-speaking Bohemian novelist and short-story writer, [Franz Kafka](https://en.wikipedia.org/wiki/Franz_Kafka), and Jay also liked the writer during his college.
-You can read the [complete reply Quora](https://qr.ae/TWvX3b).
-And who doesn't like a exiciting, unique name like this for an open-source project.
-So I think it's enough for the introduction let's get to the technical stuff.
+When asked on quora on March 2014, Jay Kreps replied that it's named after a German-speaking Bohemian novelist and short-story writer, [Franz Kafka](https://en.wikipedia.org/wiki/Franz_Kafka), and Jay also added that he liked the writer during his college.

 <div class="text-center">
 	<p>
 		<img src="{{ '/assets/images/franz-kafka.jpg' }}" title="Franz Kafka - Novelist" alt="franz-kafka.jpg" />
 	</p>
 </div>

+You can read the [complete reply on Quora](https://qr.ae/TWvX3b).
+And who doesn't like an exiciting, unique name like this for an open-source project.
+I think it's enough for the introduction let's dive deeper.

 ![jay kreps reply on quora march 2014](/assets/images/jay-kreps-reply-on-quora-march-2014.png "Jay Kreps Reply On Quora")